 Flu shots protect against three or four strains of flu virus.
 Trivalent flu vaccines protect against two influenza A strains, H1N1 and H3N2, and one influenza B strain.
 Quadrivalent flu vaccines — offered for the first time in the 2013-2014 flu season — protect against the same strains as the trivalent vaccine, as well as an extra influenza B virus.

 In addition to the standard dose flu vaccine given with a needle, flu shots are available in several different forms, including a high-dose version for those ages 65 and older, a small-needle version for people ages 18 to 64, an egg-free version that's grown in animal cells rather than hen's eggs and is approved for people ages 4 and older, and a nasal spray, which is approved for healthy people ages 2 to 49.

 When should you get a flu shot?

-Exactly when flu season starts and ends is unpredictable, so health officials recommend that people get their flu shot in early fall, before activity starts to rise.
+Exactly when flu season starts and ends is unpredictable, so health officials recommend that people get their flu shot in early fall, preferably before October, the CDC says.
 Flu activity typically peaks in January or February.